siddk/tesseract/ubuntu-dev/README.md

 - Pulled from Singularity Library: `ubuntu:20.04`
     + For fixed version/full reproducibility use:
     `library/default/ubuntu:sha256.cb37e547a14249943c5a3ee5786502f8db41384deb83fa6d2b62f3c587b82b17`
-- Anaconda (Full) and Poetry installed by default with Python 3.8
+- MiniConda installed by default with Python 3.8

+# Running Python Code w/ Conda Environments

+Due to a weird bug with `conda init` in Singularity/Docker containers (WIP), make sure to run `. /usr/local/miniconda/etc/profile.d/conda.sh` to enable the use of `conda activate` in all scripts!

 ## Multiple CUDA/GPU Version Support

+For the time being, it's recommended to create separate Conda environments in your container for various different GPUs and CUDA versions (10.1, 10.2, 11 seem to be the ones mostly used).
+This is mostly relevant for `PyTorch` and install is best done via `pip` with the appropriate CUDA Toolkit.
+Helpers for sourcing the appropriate Conda environment (by automatically reading `nvidia-smi`) is forthcoming.

-Work in progress - this link might be useful:
+Automating Conda environment creation on a per-GPU/CUDA Version basis is currently a work in progress - this link might be useful:
 [Creating Portable GPU-Enabled Singularity Images](https://gpucomputing.shef.ac.uk/education/creating_gpu_singularity/)